rick2047/Ray-tracer-in-a-month/notes.md

 These are notes on the julia language, as I learn new concepts and libraries.
 They will be segregated by topics.

+## General

+- You have to import a whole package to get proper formatted strings? that is sub optimal

 ## IDE

 ### Juno